MiguelMMacedo/LockwithDisplay/README.md

 Hey

 This was the final project that was made in the course "Systems based on Microprocessors" with the micro ATMEGA328P.
-It was programmed in C-AVR
+It was programmed in C

 The project is a lock with a display and a keypad.
 It also has a user interface.